-This Comté Vieux AOC is matured for 18 months, twice as long as standard Comte.
+This Comté Vieux AOP is matured for 18 months, twice as long as standard Comté.
 Longer maturation gives this nutty cheese additional sweetness and depth of flavour.
-The texture is firmer too with a studding of salt crystals that adds a delicate crunch.
-Made in Franche-Comté in the Jura mountains, our Comté Vieux AOC is made from the raw milk of Montbéliarde cows in accordance with strict AOC regulations.
-Read more
+The texture is firmer too with a studding of crystals that adds a delicate crunch.
+Made in Franche-Comté in the Jura mountains, our Comté Vieux is made from the raw milk of Montbéliarde cows in accordance with strict AOP regulations.
+More information (including allergens) >

 This beautiful French cheese is one of my favourites.
 With its extended ageing it has a deep caramel and subtle almond taste.

 We’ve hand-selected these great items that would go perfectly with Aged Comté

 Ingredients: Cheese (milk).

 Allergen advice: for allergens see ingredients in bold.

 Comté is an iconic French cheese with a long history.
 It was one of the first French cheeses to receive AOC (Appellation d'Origine Contrôlée) designation in 1958 (transferred to AOP in 1996) and with around 65,000 tonnes made each year, its production is the highest of all French AOP (Appellation d'Origine Protégée) cheeses.

 Similar to Le Gruyère, Comté is an Alpine-style hard cheese made from unpasteurised cow's milk.
 Regulations specify the milk must be from Montbéliarde or Simmental cows, each with a minimum of 1.3 hectares of grazing pasture.
 The cows must be hay-fed during winter months with no silage.
 Each Montbéliarde cow gives 20 litres of milk daily over two milkings so 23 cows are need to produce the 500 litres of milk required to make each 50kg wheel of Comté, wide and flat in shape with a diameter of 60cm.